SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 Can be found under variety of different names.

-Avoid these - flex PCB design is problematic for IMUs.

 <img src="img/alirespess-orange-chrysalis-clone-module.webp" class="small-size-image" />

+**Information based on community experience:**

+Avoid these:
+- Flex PCB used in design is problematic for IMUs
+- Lower-quality components and inadequate testing

 ### 🖲️ Buttons